 Just as we start to get a handle on the product design landscape, it changes on us—again.
 With that reality in mind, what does designing for spatial computing look like?
 What does it mean to design for artificial intelligence and future food systems?
 What kind of skills and experience will you need to pivot, adapt, and thrive in this new era, and what roles do storytelling, empathy, and emotion have in the designed future?

-In this talk, Dane explores these themes against a backdrop of product innovation stories, starts, and stops.Register Now
+In this talk, Dane explores these themes against a backdrop of product innovation stories, starts, and stops.Unlock Now Watch Now

 Joanna Peña-Bickley, Amazon